UFC on FX: Sotiropoulos vs Pearson: Predictions & Analysis

 A few statistical edges stand out.
 Palhares throws significantly more leather — a 0.7 sig. strike per minute gap.
 Lombard is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Palhares has tighter striking defense, making opponents miss more often.

 The Pick: Rousimar Palhares over Hector Lombard.
-The model is firm on this one: Palhares at 76%.
+We're leaning Palhares here at 72%, a solid but not overwhelming edge.

 Chad Mendes vs Yaotzin Meza